x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-equipment-mailboxes.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: e5f58b3a-83e1-4742-8846-85103a44ee18
 description: "An equipment mailbox is a resource mailbox assigned to a resource that's not location specific, such as a portable computer, projector, microphone, or a company car.
 After an administrator creates an equipment mailbox, users can easily reserve the piece of equipment by including the corresponding equipment mailbox in a meeting request.
-You can use the EAC and the Shell to create an equipment mailbox or change equipment mailbox properties.
+You can use the EAC and Exchange Online PowerShell to create an equipment mailbox or change equipment mailbox properties.
 For more information, see Recipients."
 ---

 # Manage equipment mailboxes

 An equipment mailbox is a resource mailbox assigned to a resource that's not location specific, such as a portable computer, projector, microphone, or a company car.
 After an administrator creates an equipment mailbox, users can easily reserve the piece of equipment by including the corresponding equipment mailbox in a meeting request.
-You can use the EAC and the Shell to create an equipment mailbox or change equipment mailbox properties.
+You can use the EAC and Exchange Online PowerShell to create an equipment mailbox or change equipment mailbox properties.
 For more information, see [Recipients](https://technet.microsoft.com/library/40300ed4-85a5-463d-bb3a-cf787bd44e9d.aspx).

 For information about another type of resource mailbox, a room mailbox, see [Create and manage room mailboxes](manage-room-mailboxes.md).